Eric-The-Read/alarmClock/README.md

 - Selecting days alarm plays
 - Toggle alarm on/off

-The time can also be formatted using the format codes in the datetime module.
-The formatting codes are described [here](https://docs.python.org/3/library/datetime.html)
+The time can also be formatted using the format codes in the datetime module, described [here](https://docs.python.org/3/library/datetime.html)

 # Running
 ```